 Training the Next Generation of Engineers

 Nexus is a purpose-built engineering training centre fitted with specialist industry standard equipment.
 Working hand-in-hand with the advanced engineering sector, Nexus trains the next generation of engineers and raises the profile of engineering.
-We also train skilled engineers by continuous professional development – from energy to advanced manufacturing – with training and refresher courses in CAD/CAM.
+We also train skilled engineers through continuous professional development – from energy to advanced manufacturing – with training and refresher courses in CAD/CAM.

 Machinery and meeting room available for hire